tenzir/tenzir/rfc/002-fault-tolerance/README.md

 Because security telemetry data is already lossy upstream (e.g., due to packet loss or lacking instrumentation), operators are often willing to accept looser guarantees.
 Therefore, we deem it sufficient to offer a mechanism that implements interaction with a durable message bus.
+Such a mechanism may require a - possibly user supplied - unique identifier for every input stream.

 ### Resilient Read Path